-2.4.
-Data reduction and interpretation
+3.8 Data reduction and interpretation

 The data should be corrected for diurnal variations, if necessary.
-If the diurnal does not vary more than approximately 15 to 20 gammas over a one-hour period, correction may not be necessary.
+If the diurnal data do not vary more than approximately 15 to 20 gammas over a one-hour period, correction may not be necessary.
 However, this variation must be approximately linear over time and should not show any extreme fluctuations.

-The global magnetic field is calculated through a previous established model (IGRF-International Geomagnetic Reference), Figure 9, and obtained analytically with the help of field observations.
+The global magnetic field is calculated through a previously established model (IGRF - International Geomagnetic Reference; Figure 8), and is obtained analytically with the help of field observations.
 Due to the fact that the global magnetic field is variable, these maps are generated every 5 years.

-There are filters used for highlighting the contrast of anomalies; these are:
+There are filters used for highlighting the contrast of anomalies, which are:

-- Derivatives of different order or gradients - Upward or downward continuation regarding the anomaly - Band pass or high pass filters - Pole reduction
+- Derivatives of different order or gradients; - Upward or downward continuation regarding the anomaly; - Band pass or high pass filters; and - Pole reduction.